dilyabareeva/quanda/docs/source/quickstart.rst

 Generating the benchmark object from scratch
 ++++++++++++++++++++++++++++++++++++++++++++

 Some evaluation strategies require a controlled setup or a different strategy of using attributors to evaluate them.
 For example, the :doc:`MislabelingDetectionMetric <docs_api/quanda.metric.downstream_eval.mislabeling_detection>` requires a dataset with known mislabeled examples.
 It computes the self-influence of training points to evaluate TDA methods.
-Therefore, it is fairly complicated to train a model on a mislabeled dataset, and then using the metric object or assembling a benchmark object to run the evaluation.
+Therefore, it is fairly complicated to train a model on a mislabeled dataset, and then using the metric object or assemble a benchmark object to run the evaluation.
 While pre-assembled benchmarks allow to use pre-computed assets, |quanda| :doc:`Benchmark <docs_api/quanda.benchmarks.base>` objects provide the `generate` interface, which allows the user to prepare this setup from scratch.

 As in previous examples, we assume that ``train_set`` refers to  a vanilla training dataset, without any modifications for evaluation.
 Furthermore, we assume ``model`` refers to a torch ``Module``, but in this example we do not require that ``model`` is trained.
 Finally, ``n_classes`` is the number of classes in the ``train_set``.